 Knowing what the best Sony phones are isn't as straightforward as you'd expect.
-That's because the company's naming system isn't particularly clear when highlighting what the top-end handsets are, compared to the more budget-friendly options.
+That's because the company's naming system is far from clear when highlighting what the top-end handsets are, compared to the more budget-friendly options.
 For instance, Sony launched the Sony Xperia 5 II - a high-end handset with a smaller screen than its previous flagship device, the Sony Xperia 1 II -- albeit at a lower price.

-Confused?
-Don't be.
-Besides the Sony Xperia 5 II topping our list of the best Sony phones, we've helped decipher the confusing naming conventions so that you can learn about the many quite impressive Sony phones out there.
-Besides the aforementioned Xperia 1 II and Xperia 5 II, there's also the relatively affordable Sony Xperia XZ2, the small Sony Xperia XZ2 Compact, with plenty of others too.
+Confusing?
+We get it but don't worry.
+We've helped decipher the confusing naming conventions so that you can learn all about the many quite impressive Sony phones out there.
+Besides the aforementioned Xperia 1 II and Xperia 5 II (which also tops our list here), there's the relatively affordable Sony Xperia XZ2, the small Sony Xperia XZ2 Compact, with plenty of others too.

 - Best phone | Best Android phone | Best iPhone | Best budget phone